Anna Wilson (basketball): College career

-As a fifth-year senior, Wilson started every game, and was noted for her defensive ability.
+As a fifth-year senior, she started every game, and was noted for her defensive ability.
 She finished with career highs in minutes per game, at 23.6, field goal percentage, at .509, and rebounds per game, with 3.7.
 The Cardinal defeated the Arizona Wildcats 54–53 to win the 2021 NCAA Division I Women's Basketball Championship Game; Wilson, who started the game, played thirty-one minutes, accumulating five points, three assists and four rebounds.
 In March, Wilson was named Pac-12 Co-Defensive Player of the Year, along with Aari McDonald of Arizona.
 She was eligible to play a sixth season due to the COVID-19 pandemic, which shortened the 2020–2021 season, and, on May 10, she announced she would return for a sixth season at Stanford.

 In her sixth season with the Cardinal, Wilson played in thirty-five games, with twenty-five starts and a new career-high 25.7 minutes per game.
 She played point guard along with Lacie Hull after the graduation of Kiana Williams.
 Facing the Washington Huskies, Wilson scored the go-ahead layup after stealing an inbound pass in a 63–56 Stanford win on February 26.
 She made the Pac-12 All-Defensive team for a second time and finished the season with 4.7 points and 2.9 rebounds per game as Stanford lost in the Final Four of the 2022 NCAA Division I women's basketball tournament to the UConn Huskies 63–58.
 She finished her college career with 160 games played, fourth-most in NCAA history and most in Stanford history as of April 2022.
 Wilson declared for the 2022 WNBA draft, in which teams in the Women's National Basketball Association (WNBA) select players to sign for their rosters, where she went unchosen.